CraigWang1/custom-dataset-tools/README.md

 In this repository you will find scripts to:
 - [labelImg](https://github.com/tzutalin/labelImg.git) fast shortcut
-- Format custom dataset to COCO
+- Format custom labelImg dataset to COCO
-- Format custom dataset to Pascal VOC
+- Format custom labelImg dataset to Pascal VOC
 - Resize directory of images/annotations
 - Extract images/annotations from nested sub directories
 - Convert Pascal (labelImg) annotations to COCO json